Cracker Barrel (CBRL)

 Same-Store Sales

-In the latest quarter, Cracker Barrel’s same-store sales rose 5.4% year on year.
-This growth was an acceleration from its historical levels, which is always an encouraging sign.
+In the latest quarter, Cracker Barrel’s same-store sales fell by 7.1% year on year.
+This decline was a reversal from its historical levels.

 7. Gross Margin & Pricing Power

 Cracker Barrel has good unit economics for a restaurant company, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see below, it averaged an impressive 32.5% gross margin over the last two years.
-That means for every $100 in revenue, roughly $32.49 was left to spend on selling, marketing, and general administrative overhead.
+As you can see below, it averaged an impressive 32.2% gross margin over the last two years.
+Said differently, Cracker Barrel paid its suppliers $67.78 for every $100 in revenue.

-This quarter, Cracker Barrel’s gross profit margin was 33%, in line with the same quarter last year.
+Cracker Barrel produced a 30.5% gross profit margin in Q4, marking a 2.5 percentage point decrease from 33% in the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as ingredients and transportation expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin

-Looking at the trend in its profitability, Cracker Barrel’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
+Looking at the trend in its profitability, Cracker Barrel’s operating margin decreased by 1.5 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Cracker Barrel’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q2, Cracker Barrel’s breakeven margin was down 2 percentage points year on year.
+This quarter, Cracker Barrel’s breakeven margin was 0.1%, down 3 percentage points year on year.
 Since Cracker Barrel’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.

 9. Earnings Per Share